roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Hana hit her climax without Kitty's help, not screaming so much but gasping and spasming on the bed, shaking uncontrollably.
 No sooner had those waves subsided, however, before Rick thrust Kitty onto her back and gave her the next turn with his prick.
 As soon as that long shaft probed into Kitty's tight cunt, she screamed for mercy.
 "Ohhh FUCK!"
 Rick didn't have the biggest cock of all her boyfriends and Internet lovers, but it was plenty big and wide; and his incredibly delicious body, so tight and sexy, and his wonderfully handsome face gave her the highest state of arousal.
 He wasn't necessarily the nicest human being she knew, but he was affectionate, thoughtful and playful, and the entire package was pretty much beyond compare.
 "Ohh baby, Rick, fuck me honey!"

  My wife's view from her back of the sexy naked stud fucking her didn't last long, as a few moments later Hana jumped on her face and filled Kitty's senses with wet blonde pussy.
 Kitty stuck her tongue up and began stuffing it inside the college student's sloppy pussy lips, and was rewarded with Hana screaming and grinding her ass down onto my wife's nose and forehead.
 Kitty slipped her hands up the front of Hana's lithe body, finding that Rick was already groping the blonde's large soft breasts with his big hands.
-Report_Story #6